 We’ve grown quite a bit since our modest beginnings as a monthly social gathering.
-These new guidelines will help us adapt to the increasing diversity of our meetup group:
+Our group follows the Five Good Faith Rules of the WordPress meetup chapter program:

 Community first.
-Our meetups are for the benefit of the WordPress community as a whole, not specific businesses or individuals.
-All actions taken by event organizers and hosts are with the best interest of the community in mind.
+WordPress Meetups are for the benefit of the WordPress community as a whole, not specific businesses or individuals.
+All actions taken as an event organizer are with the best interest of the community in mind.

 Accessible to all.
-Membership in our group is open to all who wish to join, regardless of ability, skill, financial status, or any other criteria.
+Membership in the local Meetup group is open to all who wish to join, regardless of ability, skill, financial status, or any other criteria.

 Volunteer-driven.
-Our organizers, hosts, and speakers are all volunteers.
-If a modest attendance fee is necessary, it’s only to cover costs of the meetup.
-It’s not used to pay speakers or organizers.
+Meetups are volunteer-run with volunteer speakers.
+In cases where a modest attendance fee might be necessary, this fee should only cover the costs of the Meetup and shouldn’t be used to pay speakers or organizers.

 No jerks.
-Meetups are welcoming, accepting places where everyone works together to create an environment that is free of discrimination, violence, hate, and other jerk-ish behaviour.
+Meetups are welcoming places where everyone works to foster an accepting environment which is free of discrimination, incitement to violence, promotion of hate, and general jerk-like behavior.

 These policies will be reviewed and updated from time to time.